List of A.T.O.M. characters: Magness

 Samantha "Magness" Paine (voiced by Kari Wahlgren) is the daughter of Alexander Paine.
 She has had magnetic powers since birth.
 The extent of which is her ability to control most metals (gold being one exception), disrupting electronics, levitation and canceling Jo-Lan powers.
 Her magnetic powers are increased in extreme cold, i.e. a snowy mountain.
 But her powers are weakened by extreme heat, i.e. fire.
 Magness also knows martial arts to the point where she can keep up with Axel in a fair fight.
 While Magness is Paine's daughter, she is not officially part of his gang.

-When the Alpha Teens go on vacation at a ski resort on Iron Mountain, a mountain made up mostly of iron ore, they first met Magness, under the guise of the ski resort's doctor.
-She tells them that a bunch of Landmark City's top officials, including its mayor, were meeting at the resort for a conference on crime.
-Right away she started flirting with Axel.

-When a suspicious (and jealous) Lioness discovers her powers, Magness takes action tying her up with the resorts true doctor.
-Magness was ordered by Paine use her powers to vibrate the iron ore in the mountain to cause an avalanche burying Landmark City's officials alive.
-Paine also warned her about the Alpha Teens, so she tried to keep them out of the way and kill Axel personally.

-She and Axel fought with his powers negated by hers.
-She accidentally ignited some fuel in a bunker, lighting it on fire.
-This made it hot enough for Axel to get his Jo-Lan powers back and defeat Magness.
-Before she could be taken into custody Paine rescues her and they escape in his helicopter.

-Magness returns to Landmark City dating a street biker named D-Zel.
-When the two of them went to a night club they got into an unexpected confrontation with the Alpha Teens sans Hawk (who was home "cooking").